arelysrsd87/Bikesharing-Challenge/README.md

 # Bikesharing-Challenge
 # Overview of the analysis
-Fisrt step is to figure out how the bike-share business works out in NYC.
-From there, you'll create a proposal on how it might work in Des Moines.
+The overview of this project is to figure out how the bike-share business works out in NYC.
+From there, we'll create a proposal on how it might work in Des Moines.
 ## Purpose of the analysis
 Use Pandas to change "tripduration" column from integer to a datetime datatype.
 Then, using the converted datatype, you'll create a set of visualizations to:
 (1) Show the length of time that bikes are checked out for all riders and genders.